pudly/schmopera-hugo/content/articles/thestories-part-i.md

 I felt extremely cool and included and validated.
 I was from a small town in the middle of Florida, with no connections at all and this supposed big-shot from NYC who could potentially help me on my journey had noticed me and taken an interest.

+>I was mortified and felt like an object.
+I felt trapped, stupid and used.
+I felt disgusting.

 He gave me an address and confirmed the day and time to meet at his place.
 I was extremely nervous while getting ready to go...imagine me as a 20-year-old kid, with an empty closet and no money, trying to build up my confidence and put together an outfit to go to a social gathering hosted by a big-shot director from New York City.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1567646919/media/2019/09/ZJames_glxcdr.jpg){{% /md %}}